Palm Springs is half of what you heard, and double how fun you think it might be. Or, if you visit the wrong area maybe not so thrilling at all.

 Palm Springs proper is a relatively small city and from any locale you’re only a few minutes from the airport.
 But, flights can often be considerably more expensive into Palm Springs than nearby airports in Southern California.

-Travelers venturing into the city of Palm Springs are best served by comparing prices into Los Angeles (LAX), San Diego (SAN), Orange County (SNA) and Palm Springs (PSP), and weighing up prices of picking up a rental car and driving from one of these locales.
+Travelers venturing into the city of Palm Springs are best served by comparing prices into Los Angeles (LAX), San Diego (SAN), Orange County (SNA), Ontario (ONT) and Palm Springs (PSP), and weighing up prices of picking up a rental car and driving from one of these locales.

-Hot tip: Uber drivers play games to jack up prices in Palm Springs, so just be aware of that before you arrive, and pad arrival time at the airport a bit.
+Hot tip: Uber drivers play games to jack up prices in Palm Springs when flights arrive, so just be aware of that before you arrive, and pad arrival time at the airport a bit.

 Palm Springs Neighborhoods And Where To Stay